-This year we commemorate the 75th anniversary of the Wannsee Conference, where the so called "final solution," the genocide of European Jewry, was meticulously planned.
-Seven decades after the end of World War II, Germany has evolved into a country with a varied and fascinating remembrance culture, reminding Germans and visitors alike of the nation's horrible past and legacy.
-German historian Anette Isaacs will take you on a photographic journey to some of the many memorials to victims of the holocaust, that show how remembrance and guilt have been expressed in the "land of the perpetrators."
+This year we commemorate the 80th anniversary of Kristallnacht, also known as the November pogrom.
+More than seven decades after the end of World War II, Germany has evolved into a country with a varied and fascinating remembrance culture, reminding Germans and visitors alike of the nation's horrible past and legacy.
+German historian Anette Isaacs will take you on a photographic journey to some of the many memorials to victims of the Holocaust, that show how remembrance and guilt have been expressed in the "land of the perpetrators."